andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_04_Preprocessing.rst

 Video
 *********

-When you have finished all of the chapters, click `here <https://www.youtube.com/watch?v=VobRXk3ccNQ&list=PLIQIswOrUH6-rpwcmo2ewY2wi4Yoym9ft>`__ if you need to review each of the videos used to explain the preprocessing steps.
+When you have finished all of the chapters, click `here <https://www.youtube.com/watch?v=VobRXk3ccNQ&list=PLIQIswOrUH6-rpwcmo2ewY2wi4Yoym9ft>`__ for a playlist containing all of the videos used to demonstrate the preprocessing steps.

 .. note::
   Different software packages will do these steps in slightly different order - for example, FSL will normalize the statistical maps after model fitting.
 There are also analyses which omit certain steps - for example, some people who do multi-voxel pattern analyses don't smooth their data.
 In any case, the list above represents the most common steps that are performed on a typical dataset.